Lumbar and Cervical Spinal Stenosis

 At the Howard Liss, M.D.
 Rehabilitation Institute, patients can rely on Dr. Liss to put together the right treatment, therapy and rehabilitation plan to ensure the most optimal outcome.
 Dr. Liss works closely with other specialists required to rehabilitate patients suffering from chronic pain or serious injuries, and Dr. Liss will refer patients as needed to ensure appropriate treatment.
 With extensive education and exposure to a variety of conditions that affect the cervical and lumbar spine, bones, nerves, joints, ligaments, tendons, muscles, brain, and spinal cord, Dr. Liss is uniquely positioned to help patients manage their pain and maximize their functioning.

-Call the Howard Liss, M.D.
+Contact the Howard Liss, M.D.
 Rehabilitation Institute today to schedule an appointment with Dr. Liss.